AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 ---
 # Upload scheduled data to track live content

-You can now upload scheduled data of past live content to more easily and accurately track viewership.
+You can now upload scheduled data of past live Streaming Media content to more easily and accurately track viewership.

 The following are examples of live content that are supported with scheduled data upload: